COMMERCIAL SOLAR HOT WATER HEATING

 Look at the slip collars we always employ on any long run of piping on any solar heater.
 How can you do that if everything is insulated and clad with aluminum?
 All these little details add up to the difficulties the solar thermal industry has endured over the decades.

 Double walled heat exchangers are a code requirement in some areas.
 Ironically in the most solar prevalent regions like Southern California and Florida where probably 20-50% of all solar water heating is done, there are no double walled heat exchanger requirements.
 Shell and tube heat exchangers are less expensive and a lot thicker and less likely to rupture which is ironic.
 Each case is different.
-Unfortunately heat exchanger engineering is a big mystery.
-Your heat exchanger salesmen will give you a recommendation for any given operating point you specify.
+Unfortunately heat exchanger engineering is a bit mysterious.
+Heat exchanger salesmen will give you a recommendation for any given operating point you specify.
 The problem is that especially in a solar heating system, the duty varies all over the map.
 Computer simulations can not handle this.
-Abbreviated compromises like assuming the heat exchanger effectiveness is constant over the entire operating range are common in all computer simulations so you can't use then to size a heat exchanger.
+Abbreviated compromises like assuming the heat exchanger effectiveness is constant over the entire operating range are common in all computer simulations so you can't use them to size a heat exchanger.
 This heat exchanger is obviously the heat exchanger between the tank and the load.
 It makes sense to solar heat the storage water directly and let the solar water drain back to the tank by gravity when solar is off...obviously.
-Exchanging the stored heat with the load can happen over the entire 24 hour day whereas exchanging the solar heat from the collectors with the tank can only happen over the shorter actual solar day so it makes sense to exchange the stored heat with the load not with the collectors.
+Its obvious because exchanging the stored heat with the load happens over the entire day whereas exchanging the solar heat from the collectors with the tank can only happen over the shorter actual solar day so it makes sense to exchange the stored heat with the load not with the collectors.
 This also separates the low pressure and high pressure where we want.
 This design makes sense.
 The pieces all fit.

-We like these Taco pumps in the 1-3HP range.
 In our design concept laid out here, we have to pump up to the roof height and we want high flow for good collector efficiency.
 If we pump slow the average collector temperature is higher and therefore we operate less efficiently.
 Note this is the solar pump we're talking about.
 It pumps the water to the solar panels and back to the tank whenever the sun is strong enough and the tank isn't fully hot already at the setpoint of 140F (60C).
 Closed loop systems allow a lower powered pump as mentioned above so we should put some numbers to this at this point.
 If we run a 3HP pump full out on a 2000 sq ft system with a pumping head of 55 feet we use about 2000W of electricity.
 In full sun of 1000W/m2 that solar heater could deliver as much as 200,000W.
 Typically we only operate at half a full sun and electricity is more expensive than heating fuel so this ratio can be as bad as 20:1.
 Pumping electricity costs can be 5% of heat energy delivered costs but this is still a small price to pay for the advantages this more straightforward design affords.
 Every time we've evaluated this we've always come to the same conclusion.
 Glycol closed loop isn't worth the small energy saving.
 In the case of the more expensive collector types this calculation is different because the economics are so far out there anyway that the economics of a lower powered pump stack up comparatively.
-Note that we could reate a closed loop without going to glycol.
+Note that we could create a closed loop without going to glycol.
 We just have to drain down when freeze conditions occur and refill with pressurized city water.
 The only issue is failsafing a closed loop in the event of a power outage.
 That is why closed loops usually mean glycol and we really don't like glycol.
 We have other tricks up our sleeve where we can reduce that electricity demand and we'll let you know once we've had a chance to demonstrate them.
 Nobody is giving us free money because our technology is already viable.
 It doesn't need a government grant.
 We have to finance our own R and D by finding progressive customers who will put their faith in us or we have to find engineering firms willing to step outside their comfort zones.

 SOLAR PANELSUnglazed or low pressure evacuated tubes or both.
 We are an unglazed solar panel manufacturer with a vested interest in our own technology but we love evacuated tubes.
 We don't sell many of them but we see them fitting into the mix moving forward.
 Look at the curves above.
 Look at the fact evacuated tubes hold their 50% efficiency right up way beyond what the chart shows.
 You can operate them at 60C and run them thru a much smaller heat exchanger than we need for unglazed.
 The low pressure tubes can use water as the fluid and they can empty when off.
 We can limit the temperature same as we do with unglazed and with our sophisticated solar controllers and intelligent plumbing design we can make sure high stagnation heat doesn't migrate into the plastic tank.
 We do have to plumb with copper and insulating it is still a problem.
 Evacuated tubes are expensive and fragile to work with and we don't know of any made in the US or Canada but let's be fair.
 They belong in the mix and we should always consider them for our customers whenever the discussion isn't strictly economics.
 Sometimes the green environmental statement is more important than the green money issue.
 Its really important to understand that if you want to use evacuated tubes on any commercial scale project, you must still use unglazed panels for the first portion of the load.
 It makes no sense using high temperature conventional collectors to heat cold water.
-Pick the low hanging fruit first and if you want to invest more money displacing more of the load by aiming at the higher temperatures (if you have the roof or ground space) then add evacuated tubes or possibly boxed and glazed but do so with your eyes open to the fact that the economics are closer to 100 years than they are to 10 years.
+Pick the low hanging fruit first and if you want to invest more money displacing more of the load by aiming at the higher temperatures (if you have the roof or ground space) then add evacuated tubes or possibly boxed and glazed but do so with your eyes open to the fact that the marginal economics may not be palatable.
 Let's prove it.
 Let's find out.
-Let's get someone independently monitoring these systems.
+Let's independently monitor these systems.
 There are hundreds of them all over the countries and they are all touted as demonstrations.
 They are all done with environmental pride.
 Let's see what they are doing and let's learn what the realities are.
 Its hell trying to figure it out from a computer simulation.
-Here's one that is monitored.
-Its a very intelligent design, exactly the design we talk about here except the solar panels are evacuated tubes.

 Hot Sun Industries Inc., San Diego, California.
 Email:firstname.lastname@example.org